“You Should See a Therapist…”

 Depth psychology (1890’s, Austria):

-Depth psychology is an umbrella term for various schools of psychology that emphasize the unconscious mind's influence on behavior.
-Originating with Sigmund Freud's psychoanalysis, it later branched into three major schools of thought: Freud's psychoanalysis, Carl Jung's analytical psychology (1913), and Alfred Adler's individual psychology (1912).
-While it laid foundational ideas about the unconscious and its impact on behavior, depth psychology has faced criticism for its lack of empirical validation and limited academic support.
-Despite this, it has significantly influenced psychotherapy, literature, and cultural studies.
+An umbrella term for various schools emphasizing the unconscious mind's influence on behavior.
+Originating with Sigmund Freud's psychoanalysis, it later branched into Carl Jung's analytical psychology (1913) and Alfred Adler's individual psychology (1912).
+Despite criticism for its lack of empirical validation, it has significantly influenced psychotherapy, literature, and cultural studies.

 Psychometric & Intelligence Research (1900s, Global):

-Focused on measuring mental abilities, particularly intelligence, with contributions from Charles Spearman (g-factor), Raymond Cattell (fluid and crystallized intelligence), and John Carroll (Three-Stratum Theory).
-While primarily centered on intelligence, the broader field of psychometrics also encompasses the development of personality assessments, evaluating traits, behaviors, and individual differences, with significant applications in psychological testing and evaluation.
+Focused on measuring mental abilities, particularly intelligence, with contributions from Charles Spearman (g-factor), Raymond Cattell (fluid and crystallised intelligence), and John Carroll (Three-Stratum Theory).
+The broader field of psychometrics also encompasses personality assessments and individual differences.

 Social Psychology (1900s–1960, United States & Europe):

-Social psychology studies how individuals' thoughts, feelings, and behaviors are influenced by social interactions, group dynamics, and societal norms.
-It explores topics like conformity, obedience, persuasion, prejudice, and group behavior.
+Studies how individuals' thoughts, feelings, and behaviors are influenced by social interactions, group dynamics, and societal norms — exploring conformity, obedience, persuasion, prejudice, and group behavior.

 Developmental psychology (1910-1950, United states):